Route inbound for every brand you run

 - Inbound DMs forwarded to a shared address

-- Do not enrich with claims the source data does not support.
+- Never enrich with claims the source data does not support.

-- Do not promise response times, pricing, or delivery dates the team has not agreed to.
+- Never promise response times, pricing, or delivery dates the team has not agreed to.

 How Sprawl fits

-Pick your highest-volume inbound source, write the qualification rules in plain English, and keep human approval on the first outbound reply.
+Pick your highest-volume inbound source, write the qualification rules in plain English, and let Sprawl route and reply — checking with you before the first message to a brand-new contact.